Low-frequency, high-stakes

 Open alerts | Open Alert Centre

-Use Environment Canada's Alberta Air Quality Health Index summary for health-risk framing.
+Use Environment Canada weather alerts for warning/watch/statement logic and the Alberta Air Quality Health Index summary for smoke-related health-risk framing.
 Smoke can make "beautiful viewpoint" days into indoor, short-walk, or hot-springs days.

 Wildlife and closures are safety decisions, not photo opportunities